y-chai/GEMS-X003-Geospatial-Analysis-R-Raster/README.md

     ```shell
     git clone https://github.com/y-chai/GEMS-X003-Geospatial-Analysis-R-Raster.git
     ```
-3. In your JupyterLab environment, open the `GEMS-X003-Geospatial-Analysis-R-Raster` directory and then open the `x003_Module3_Raster.ipynb` Jupyter Notebook to follow along throughout the class
+3. Using the file brower, open the `classes/GEMSX003/GEMS-X003-Geospatial-Analysis-R-Raster` directory and then open the `x003_Module3_Raster_'terra'.ipynb` Jupyter Notebook to follow along throughout the class